 Short communication: quantitative proteomic plasma profiling reveals activation of host defense to oxidative stress in chronic SIV and methamphetamine comorbidity

-Pendyala G, Trauger SA, Siuzdak G, Fox HS.
+Pendyala, Trauger, Siuzdak, Fox.
 Short communication: quantitative proteomic plasma profiling reveals activation of host defense to oxidative stress in chronic SIV and methamphetamine comorbidity.
 AIDS Res Hum RetrovirusesAIDS Res Hum RetrovirusesAIDS Res Hum Retroviruses.
-2011;27 :179-82.
+2011;27:179–82.

 The double epidemic of substance abuse and HIV infection is a multifaceted problem To investigate mechanistic clues to the effects of substance abuse on infected individuals we preformed quantitative proteomic profiling of plasma in a methamphetamine treated nonhuman primate model for AIDS.
 A nontargeted quantitative approach identified extracellular superoxide dismutase to be significantly upregulated by SIV and methamphetamine treatment, and targeted studies revealed an increase in expression in the antioxidant glutathione S-transferase, thus pointing to a compensatory response to increased oxidative stress in methamphetamine-treated animals.